-The Company performed probability-weighted assessments to estimate the amount of LookingGlass Earnout Shares and the variable portion of the LookingGlass Deferred Shares (related to indemnities) that will be issued pursuant to the merger agreement.
-The remaining portion of the purchase consideration shares is a fixed amount of 5,761,841 shares that will be issued pursuant to the merger agreement.
+The Company performed probability-weighted assessments to estimate the variable portion of the LookingGlass Deferred Shares (related to indemnities) that will be issued pursuant to the merger agreement.
+The remaining purchase consideration shares consist of shares that will be issued based on the passage of time according to the merger agreement, including the remaining LookingGlass Earnout Shares that have been earned.

-The purchase consideration shares are remeasured to fair value each reporting date based on the Company's re-assessment of probability weightings related to the LookingGlass Earnout Shares and the variable portion of the LookingGlass Deferred Shares, as well as the price of the Company's Common Stock as reported on Nasdaq.
-The purchase consideration shares will remain unregistered with Nasdaq for a period of six months beginning on the transaction closing date.
-The Company applied a discount to the price of the Company's Common Stock to account for the restriction resulting from the shares not being registered on a national securities exchange until six months following the transaction closing date.
+The purchase consideration shares are remeasured to fair value each reporting date based on the Company's reassessment of probability weightings related to the variable portion of the LookingGlass Deferred Shares, as well as the price of the Company's Common Stock as reported on Nasdaq.

-The calculation of the fair value of the purchase consideration liability is included in the table below (in thousands, except per share data).
+The calculation of the fair value of the purchase consideration liability is included in the table below (in thousands, except share and per share data).
 There is no balance as of January 31, 2023, as the LookingGlass Business Combination occurred on April 21, 2023.

-July 31, 2023 Purchase consideration shares 8,589,548 Adjusted closing price per share of the Company's Common Stock (ZFOX) \$ 1.05 Fair value of purchase consideration liability \$ 9,026
+Octob er 31, 2023 Purchase consideration shares 8,765,103 Distributed Tranche I purchase consideration shares (3,810,108) Remaining purchase consideration shares 4,954,995 Closing price per share of the Company's Common Stock (ZFOX) \$ 0.64 Fair value of remaining purchase consideration liability \$ 3,171